Shady-Record-s/skyapi-ios-siri-hello-world/README.md

 ### Debugging

+To use Siri on the Simulator, you must have Ask Siri enabled in your Mac System Preferences.
+When this was not enabled, the simulator would not speak at all and the Siri action in the simulator never made any noise or listened for audio.
+If I tried to dictate a contact report with this setting disabled, I would see the `AVSpeechSynthesizerDelegate` `didCancel` method being called.
+After changing this setting, the simulator must be restarted.

 To debug the app (code in the `Siri-Demo` folder), choose the `Siri-Demo` scheme.

 To debug the intent handlers (code in the `Person` folder), choose the `Person`